 The Department offers some support to students via grants when the funding is available.
-“Become A Special Educator in Tennessee” (BASE-TN) funding is currently available to support the education of a limited number of students taking the master level courses via distance.
+Grant funding is currently available to support the education of a limited number of students who are residents of Tennessee and are taking the master level courses.
 Because the funding is highly competitive, the Department encourages you to search for additional scholarship opportunities via accessing www.fastweb.com or other available scholarship search engines.

-14. How can I qualify for BASE-TN funding?
+14. How can I qualify for Grant funding?

-To qualify for BASE-TN funding, an applicant must:
+To qualify for grant funding, an applicant must: